sinch/sinch-sdk-python/MIGRATION_GUIDE.md

 #### Replacement APIs

 The SMS domain API access remains the same: `sinch.sms.batches` and `sinch.sms.delivery_reports`.
 However, the underlying models and method signatures have changed.
+Note that `sinch.sms.groups` and `sinch.sms.inbounds` are not supported yet and will be available in future minor versions.

 ##### Batches API